cmeng-git/atalk-android/aTalk/jni/ffmpeg/README.md

 ## License

-FFmpeg codebase is mainly LGPL-licensed with optional components licensed under GPL.
+FFmpeg codebase is mainly LGPL-licensed with optional components licensed under GPL.<br/>
 Please refer to the LICENSE file for detailed information.